 - A determined time period over which the KPIs are analyzed

 - Graphs and charts to visualize all the data collected

-- An executive summary for top-management
+- An executive sales summary for top-management

-Knowing where to start with reports is the precondition to create effective sales dashboards that will enhance your decision-making and bring your business forward.
+Knowing where to start with reports is the precondition to creating effective sales dashboards that will enhance your decision-making and bring your business forward.
 To see by yourself and start building your own reports, give a go to our 14-day free trial!